vcealicu/cryptocompare-contributions/README.md

 "bids":[["100.0","10"],["101.0","10"],["102.0","10"]],
 "asks":[["125.0","20"],["128.0","20],["130.0","20"]]
 ```
 Dictionaries of bid and ask values follow the following the example above, formatted as ["price","volume"].
 An orderbook update JSON object must have at least one bid or ask position.
+One exception to this rule is when clearing down an order-book.
+In this case it is acceptable to send blank bids and asks (or omit them entirely) as long as "snapshot" is sent as "true".

 All values are absolute and a volume of 0 removes it from the order book.